poprobert0412/TuristInfo.ro-Hotel-Scraper/README.md

 This is a high-performance, two-phase Python scraping project designed to extract comprehensive accommodation details from `turistinfo.ro`.
 It navigates the main Brașov index, finds all hotel URLs, and then scrapes the detailed information for each hotel in parallel.

-This project uses Selenium and `webdriver-manager` to automate a Chrome browser in headless (invisible) mode, handling JavaScript-driven elements (like clicking buttons to reveal phone numbers) and pagination.
+This project uses Selenium and `webdriver-manager` to automate a Chrome browser, handling JavaScript-driven elements (like clicking buttons to reveal phone numbers) and pagination.

-*(Note: The `main_page_scraper.py` in this repository is configured for the main Brașov page.
-A more advanced version, `all_hotels_scrap.py` (not included), can be used to scrape the entire county index.)*

 ## 🚀 Features